 You’ll certainly become a fan of some performers but you have to do so with a critical eye.
 Not every actor can do everything.
 (Some can.)
 You also need to expand your viewership to off-Broadway, off-off-Broadway, good regional theaters, college productions, etc. In this way, you’ll start to find more directors, producers, and other creators whose work you admire.
 Reach out to them.
 Start building relationships.

 2. Go to the movies and watch TV.

 If your goal is Broadway or off-Broadway casting, you need to get comfortable with the star system quickly.
 For every one star that fronts a production, hundreds of other people find employment.
 So don’t be a snob.
 In order to know who’s a star or a star-to-be, you need to turn to media that has higher viewership.

 You’re expanding your knowledge of working actors.
 You’re seeing NYC actors pop up on shows and in featured parts everywhere.
 You’re continuing to develop your aesthetic and taste.
-You’re also probably viewing the work of many playwrights who were poached to the film/TV industry from off-Broadway.
+You’re also probably viewing the work of many playwrights who were poached to the film and TV industry from off-Broadway.